 A United Voice to Create a World Without Skin Cancer.

 To prevent skin cancer through education, advocacy, and raising awareness.

 The National Council on Skin Cancer Prevention will assist in meeting public health sun protection objectives.
 National Council activities will focus on increasing the proportion of Americans practicing the National Council's sun protection messages.

-- Influence Public Policy and Funding: Advocate the importance of skin cancer prevention and support prevention initiatives on the local, state, and national levels.
+Advocate: Advocate for the importance of skin cancer prevention and support prevention initiatives on the local, state, and national levels.

-- Create Common Messages: Speak as one voice on skin cancer prevention messages to represent the common views of members of the National Council.
+Raise Public Awareness: Speak as one voice with skin cancer prevention messages to represent the common views of NCSCP members.

 Download the Strategic Plan below.

 - Member Section